SuperOfficeDocs/superoffice-docs/docs/en/chat/learn/statistics.md

 ---
 uid: help-en-chat-statistics
 title: View chat statistics
-description: You can view general statistics on all chat sessions or statistics on a particular chat.
-To visualize the data, you can also create a dashboard for chat conversations.
-In this how-to guide, you’ll learn how to view chat statistics both in a dashboard and on the Chat screen.
+description: In this how-to guide, you will learn how to view chat statistics both in a dashboard and on the Chat screen.
 author: SuperOffice RnD
 so.date: 02.14.2023
 keywords: chat